Bhanusathwik/Insurance-Management-System/README.md

 3. Copy the IMS folder and paste it inside the root directory (usually located at `Windows/xampp/htdocs`).

-4.Open XAMPP and start the Apache server.
+4. Open XAMPP and start the Apache server.

 5. In your web browser, go to [http://localhost/phpmyadmin](http://localhost/phpmyadmin).